AritraNath/image-steganography/README.md

-# image-steganography
+# sha-256
-A python client to implement image steganography using LSB method.
+A C client to implement SHA-256 encryption.